okviz/okviz.github.io/_mydocs/synoptic-panel/features/drill-mode.md

 Here is how the Drill Path is built:
 - **For each level of the hierarchy, except the last one:**
-    - If there are **multiple values** in the dataset at that level or the **Single Map Per Category** option (see below) is enabled, the name of the column, as defined in the dataset, is taken.
+    - If there are **multiple values** in the dataset at that level or the **Category Level Maps** option (see below) is enabled, the name of the column, as defined in the dataset, is taken.
     - If there is **only one value**, the value of the data point is taken.
 For example, if you drill down on a single data point, the path will take its value.

 - **For the last level of the hierarchy:**
-    - If the **Full Hierarchy Mapping** option (see below) is enabled, the behavior is the same as above.
+    - If the **Last Level Maps** option (see below) is enabled, the behavior is the same as above.
     - Otherwise, the name of the column, as defined in the dataset, is taken.

 > Note that renaming the columns in the visual data bucket won't affect the path.

-### The "Full Hierarchy Mapping" Option
+### "Last Level Maps" Option

-Synoptic Panel offers an advanced option called [Full Hierarchy Mapping](../options/advanced-settings/full-hierachy-mapping.md).
+Synoptic Panel offers an advanced option called [Last Level Maps](../options/drill-behavior/last-level-maps.md).

 You can associate a map with each value in every category within the hierarchy, except for the values at the last level, unless you select this option.
 If you select this option, you can also associate a map with the values at the last level.
 This allows you to view a map for specific values by applying a single filter to them.